wger-project/docker/README.md

     docker-compose pull
     docker-compose up

-If there are database any changes (you will see a warning from django on the logs), you need to start the migration process yourself as you might want to make a backup first:

-    docker-compose exec web python3 manage.py migrate

 ### 3 - Lifecycle Management

 To stop all services issue a stop command, this will preserve all containers